 The primary cause of EPM is opossum droppings.
 Furthermore, horses contract the disease from eating contaminated feed or grazing.

 EPM presents itself subtly or severely.
 It can present symptoms similar to several other neurological diseases in horses.
 Common symptoms shown are:

 Problems balancing with lifted hoof

-Incoordination (worse going up or down slopes)
+Incoordination (worsens going up or down slopes)

 Muscle atrophy, usually over shoulders

-Paralysis of muscles of the eyes, face or mouth, evident by drooping eyes, ears or lips.
+Paralysis of muscles of the eyes, face, or mouth, evident by drooping eyes, ears, or lips.

 Trouble swallowing, dropping feed.

 Loss of sensation along the face, neck, or body.